 Read The Series

-Editor's note: This is part three of a three-part series on FBI Special Agent Daniel "Danny" Knapp.
-In this installment, Jason Wright recaps Knapp's spiritual rescue.
+Editor's note: This is part two of a three-part series on FBI Special Agent Daniel "Danny" Knapp.
+In this installment, Jason Wright tells of Knapp's daring rescue.

 By Jason Wright